gphalkes/fpicprog/README.md

 VDD and VSS pins as recommended by Microchip, although I have been able to reliably program chips without any of these additional components.

 An example of wiring up a PIC18F45K50 is in the picture below.
+Note that the order of the pins on the USB-to-serial converter is model dependent, so you will have to check your specific board for the exact pin layout.

 ![Example](https://github.com/gphalkes/fpicprog/raw/master/example.jpg)